'vode' cover image

 type Component<S> = (s: S) => ChildVode<S>;

 A Component<State> is a function that takes a state object and returns a Vode<State>.
 It is used to render the UI based on the current state.
+A new vode must be created on each render, otherwise it would be skipped which could lead to unexpected results.
+If you seek to improve render performance have a look at the memo function.

 // A full vode has a tag, properties, and children. props and children are optional.